naubai/dvwa-sql-injection-lab/README.md

 # dvwa-sql-injection--lab
 SQL Injection and Blind SQL Injection lab using DVWA for cybersecurity practice

+Disclaimer : This project was conducted in a controlled lab environment for educational purposes only.

 Title:
 SQL Injection & Blind SQL Injection Lab (DVWA)